Lydia: A Summer In Greece!

 The story is written by the Omilo teachers Τέρψη Γαβαλά and Κωνσταντίνος Οικονόμου, (in the photo above) and includes an Audio, as well as a vocabulary list in English!

 Are you in the early stages of learning Greek or do you just want to brush up on your colloquial Greek?
 Do you feel like having a break from studying Greek formally with course or grammar books?
 Then here is the book you are looking for!
-It will give you the opportunity to learn or revise Greek in a relaxing and pleasant way!
+A real story, which will give you the opportunity to learn or revise Greek in a relaxing and pleasant way!

 Lydia: A summer in Greece!